Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

 ## 📖  1.
 Overview :

-Insecure Direct Object References (IDOR) occur when an application exposes internal object references (e.g., customer IDs) without proper access controls, allowing attackers to manipulate these references to access unauthorized data.
-In our Incident Management system, we demonstrate how a support user can exploit IDOR to access credit card numbers stored in the Customers entity.
+Insecure Direct Object References (IDOR) occur when an application exposes internal object references(e.g., database keys, filenames, or user IDs) without proper access controls, allowing attackers to manipulate these references to access unauthorized data.
+In our Incident Management system, we will demonstrate how a support user can exploit IDOR to access credit card numbers stored in the Customers entity.

 **Business Rules:**